FalixNodes-Software/KB-articles/content/_posts/minecraft/bedrock/2025-02-13-add-addons.md

 {% tabs BHmanifest %}
 {% tab BHmanifest Single Addon %}

-18. Add the following information to the file:
+18. Add the following information to the file, keep the file open so we can fill in the details later:
 ```json
 [
   {